Instructions related to studying practices for students

 Travelling abroad and entering Finland

-For the beginning of the semester, all degree and exchange students and staff arriving from abroad (excluding countries to which may be traveled to from Finland according to the government’s instructions) will be directed to a two-week quarantine, in which case they will not be able to enter the campus and all transactions will be handled electronically.
+For the beginning of the semester, all degree and exchange students and staff arriving from abroad (excluding countries to which may be traveled to from Finland according to the government’s instructions) will be directed to a quarantine with length in accordance of THL instructions, in which case they will not be able to enter the campus and all transactions will be handled electronically.
 Follow the course description for your studies and, if necessary, contact your academic advisor.

 Students and staff are asked to continue to consider the risks associated with travelling abroad.
-Upon return, you may face a two-week quarantine imposed by the authorities, during which no access to the campuses is possible.
+Upon return, you may face a quarantine with length in accordance of THL instructions, during which no access to the campuses is possible.

 About practical training

 If you are going on a period of practical training, follow the instructions given by the employer of the training placement.
 If your practical training is interrupted, ask your employer for a testimonial for the part completed, so that the corresponding number of credits can be entered into the study register.